RobertGawron/CosmicRayDetector/README.md

 This device has a grid of Geiger tubes and analyzes if a particle went through many of them, if yes, it's probably a muon, if no, it's background radiation.
 To help minimize background radiation,  lead shielding will be placed around Geiger tubes.

-There are similar projects around Internet, but they all have analog interface, this one is aiming to have digitally processed interface, so that it will be possible to present results in more readable form, or to analyze them further on PC.
+There are similar projects around Internet, but they all have analog interface, this one is aiming to have digital processing, so that it will be possible to present results in more readable form, or to analyze them further on PC.

 ## System architecture